Madhu Verma (economist): Education and career

-She has 35 years of enriched work experience with many national and international institutes, Ministries like Environment, Forest and Climate Change, MoFinance, Forestry Commission & various Finance Commissions of India and United Nations bodies, World Bank and various international funding agencies and academic institute.
-She has traveled across the globe to more than 30 countries for work and has more than 40 publications in international and national journals, several books & Project Reports to her credit.
+She has 35 years of enriched work experience with many national and international institutes, Ministries like Environment, Forest and Climate Change, MoFinance, Forestry Commission and various Finance Commissions of India and United Nations bodies, World Bank and various international funding agencies and academic institute.
+She has traveled across the globe to more than 30 countries for work and has more than 40 publications in international and national journals, several books and Project Reports to her credit.